Blackberry is retired but sometimes used in clinics for ground work

 Poor Blackberry arrived at our farm in the back of a van , smaller than a transit van, she could just about stand up , and was squashed in next to a mule that was also being delivered to our village!
 We were horrified, and couldn’t wait to give her some love and attention.
+We soon realised that she was absolutely running alive with bot flies, but she stood so nicely while we hosed her down and tried our best to remove them.
 What a well behaved horse we thought – that was until the next day when it became obvious that she had only been such a quiet placid horse the day before as she had been drugged!
+Today was a whole different story!